Tina Stratton-Taylor, Coordinator, Workforce Innovation and Opportunity Act (WIOA) Services, WDS 112

 This program is available to individuals and employers meeting Workforce Innovation and Opportunity Act (WIOA). eligibility guidelines.
 Limited funding is available to enable employers to offset the cost of training a new employee for an entry-level job (such as a carpenter’s helper, plumber’s helper, cook, boat builder.)

 The job must be a full-time position.
-Up to 50 percent (50%) of the trainee’s wages may be reimbursed by Workforce Investment Act funds.
+Up to 50 percent (50%) of the trainee’s wages may be reimbursed by Workforce Innovation and Opportunity Act funds.